Joe Flynn (American actor): Later career and death

-Throughout his life, Flynn maintained a strong connection to his hometown.
+Throughout his life, Flynn maintained a strong connection to his home town.
 From 1969 to 1974, he was involved in northeastern Ohio's Kenley Players.
 He often returned to Youngstown to visit family residing on Elm Street on the city's north side.
 In recognition of his contributions to the broadcasting field, Flynn became the ninth recipient of the Ohio Association of Broadcasters Award.

 In the early 1970s, Flynn spearheaded a movement on behalf of the Screen Actors Guild for more equitable distribution of TV residual payments.

 He made a dozen appearances on The Tonight Show Starring Johnny Carson in 1972 and 1973.
 He hosted a revised edition of It Pays to Be Ignorant and was a guest panelist on the game show series Match Game '74 on January 17, 1974 (recorded on January 5, 1974), his final game show appearance.

-On July 19, 1974, shortly after completing voice-over work as Mr. Snoops for Walt Disney's 23rd animated feature The Rescuers (released in 1977), Flynn's body was discovered by family members in the swimming pool of his Beverly Hills home, the victim of an apparent heart attack while swimming.
-Flynn's June 13, 1974, taping of The Merv Griffin Show had been announced for broadcast on July 19, prior to Flynn's death.
-He is interred in Culver City's Holy Cross Cemetery.
+On July 19, 1974, shortly after Flynn completed voice-over work as Mr. Snoops for Walt Disney's animated feature film The Rescuers (his final film released in June 1977), his body was discovered by family members in the swimming pool of his Beverly Hills home.
+He apparently had a heart attack while swimming.
+Flynn is interred in Culver City's Holy Cross Cemetery.
+His June 13, 1974, taping of The Merv Griffin Show had been announced for broadcast on July 19, prior to Flynn's death the same day, proving to be his final appearance.